Cherubeam/weather-app/README.md

 2. After copy the Dark Sky API secrets to the _secrets-dummy.js_ file.
 3. Rename _secrets-dummy.js_ to _secrets.js_ to get the app working properly.
 4. If needed you can adapt the request url within 'weather.js' file according the [documentation](https://darksky.net/dev/docs#/dev/docs#api-request-types "API Request Types") to fit your needs.
+5. Now you can run either 'app.js' or 'app-promise.js'.
+The difference is that app.js uses callback functions to do the requests and parse the error messages, and app-promise.js is using promises along with 'axios' module.

 ## CLI Commands
+Just change 'app.js' with 'app-promise.js' within the subsequent requests to switch between both approaches.

 ### Search for an address
 *Request*
 ```